Tuesday, March 16, 2010

 I head out, crossing first over the Erie Canal bridge, then zigzagging through a neighborhood of modest ranch houses before swinging past the public library and back up Main.
 I listen to my ipod; without it, I can’t run very far, if at all.
 The fact is in real life I don’t like listening to music very much and find even classical music grating.
 I have neither hip nor sophisticated musical taste: Meatloaf, Donna Summer, Ethel Merman, polka, Ricky Martin.
 I’m a little embarrassed to admit I’ll sometimes skip forward to hear Billy Joel’s “We Didn’t’ Start the Fire” when I really need motivation.

 Unlike Oates, however, when I run I’m usually trying (desperately) to run away from my writing.
 I run in order to not think.
 “Little Machine, Little Machine,” I chant to myself in my head, which is the only way I can keep myself going.
 The fact is, it’s very difficult for me to run for several reasons: 1) I have a bad lower back, 2) I don’t like to sweat, 3) I hate the look and feel of athletic wear, 4) I hate to exercise in public, 5) I have a hard time shutting off my mind.
+But because I live so much inside my head, I have to make a concerted effort to remember that I have a body and to use it.

 But there’s something that happens when I run: I get ideas.
 Yes, sometimes it’s an idea for a great new way to cook pork tenderloin.
 Or sometimes it’s an idea for a cool outfit I might put together the next day for teaching.
 But more often than not, it’s an idea for a story, an essay, an opening image.
 Most often it’s induced by the senses, and imbued with memory.
 I can’t, for example, run along the Erie Canal without thinking of my grandparents’ cabin on Lake Minnewawa and the way the sunlight twinkled off the waves, the way my grandpa would scale and filet sunfish in the backyard, dropping their tiny gray guts into an ice cream pail full of water, the way my sister and I drank root beer on the dock, read Seventeen magazine, slathered ourselves with Coppertone and had to keep moving, plank by plank, to follow the sun.